loopdash/cleveland-lead-testing/src/faqs/best-ways-prevent-lead-exposure-cleveland-9-key-strategies.md

   <li>Budget for window upgrades and friction-surface repairs.</li>
   <li>Retain clearance records to support <strong>lead-safe certification</strong> and leasing.</li>
 </ol>
-<p>Integrating these steps into routine operations keeps Cleveland properties lead-safe, compliant, and attractive to families.</p>
+<p>Integrating these steps into routine operations keeps Cleveland properties lead-safe, compliant, and attractive to families. <strong>Ready to implement these strategies?</strong> <a href="tel:2164400321" class="text-blue-600 hover:text-blue-800">Call or text (216) 440-0321</a> to schedule a comprehensive lead inspection and get personalized recommendations for your property.</p>